-If you have any questions or concerns about preparing your roof for the summer storm season, contact a reputable local roofing contractor for assistance.
+If you have any questions or concerns about preparing your roof for the hurricane season, or you’ve already experienced wind or hail damage and need help dealing with the aftermath, contact All Roofing Solutions for assistance.
 Professional guidance is always a superior substitute for guesswork.

 Ensure Your Roof Can Withstand High Winds

-If you have an older roof or think your roof may be in need of repairs, contact a contractor now—before more serious problems occur.
+If you have an older roof or think your roof may be in need of repairs, contact us before more serious problems occur.
 The truth is, regular roof inspections can delay, and often prevent, expensive roof replacements, whether the damage is from high wind or other inclement weather.

-If you’re in Delaware or Southeastern Pennsylvania, contact All Roofing Solutions, a family owned/operated roofing contractor with over 15 years in residential & commercial roofing.
-We are a reliable team of skilled contractors familiar with a myriad of roofing issues.
-Our dedicated team of professionals will check your roof for potential problems, answer your questions, and get the job done right.
+Whatever your roofing needs are, we’re here to help.
+Family owned and operated, we are a local roofing contractor with 20 years of experience in residential & commercial roofing servicing Delaware and South-East Pennsylvania.
+Our team of skilled contractors is familiar with a myriad of roofing issues.
+We will check your roof for potential problems, answer your questions, and get the job done right!